carl-razorfish/sandbox/README.markdown

 - Accepts only the following two valid values as #2 argument in the HTTP GET Request context path
     - xml
 	- json
 - Subsequent work will then attempt to generate feed data based on that context path and response data format

+- Example: ROOT_APP/newyork/xml [valid]
+- Example: ROOT_APP/newyork/json [valid]
+- Example: ROOT_APP/newyork/blah [invalid, will default to Mashup request handler]